Browse Our Recommended Pubs

 One-room hole in the wall neighborhood pub with good taplist and very good food.
 Popular regulars' hangout.
 Big rollup door opens to the sidewalk tables in good-weather days.

-Cash-only bar with generous beer patio.
+Covid-19 saw APEX switch to credit cards.
+Roomy, long bar, generous beer patio.
 Like San Francisco's Toronado, this is something of a love-it-or-hate-it place, but the beer selection is usually first-rate.
 No kitchen, but take-out from neighboring Gordito's or occasional food trucks parked in front is always acceptable.
 Just don't climb over the fence!
+NOTE: Covid-19 vaccine checks are mandatory.
+Unvaxed are refused service and told to leave.

 The Hop & Vine was a good neighborhood two-room pub and bottle shop but closed at the end of July 2016.
 Good news: the pub side (one room) has been re-opened as Backyard Social, featuring a good food and drink selection, including eight taps and cocktails.
 Tap selection leans heavily local.

 It should be axiomatic that a sandwich shop named Meat Cheese Bread would have an affiliated bar named Beer.
-Two-room pub with bar in front and quiet back room.
-Old-school breweriana everywhere, and well chosen selection of craft taps and bottles.
+Originally, this was a smallish two-room pub with bar in front and quiet back room, old-school breweriana everywhere, and well chosen selection of craft taps and bottles.
+More recently, a 2018 expansion saw a near-doubling in the venue's size, opening up a second room in the space right next door.
 Order food from next door and they'll deliver, too.

 In the same restaurant complex that houses downtown Portland's Lardo sandwich shop and Grass pasta restaurant (and under common ownership with both places), Beer Belly feels almost more like a diner with a lot of taps than a typical pub.
 Beer selection is wide-ranging.
 Note that this place started business as "Beer Belly," before a cease-and-desist forced the name change.